Cast glass, synthetic, silk and dried flowers, jewelry in powder coated steel case

 10 unique variants

-20.0 x 29.9 x 4.1 Size (in)Patterson’s sculpture of glass hands clutching and reaching for flowers reference a fragmented scene of beauty, burial and mourning.
+20.0 x 29.9 x 4.1 (inch)Patterson’s sculpture of glass hands clutching and reaching for flowers reference a fragmented scene of beauty, burial and mourning.

 “For almost five years, I have been exploring the idea of gardens, both real and imagined, and their relationship to postcolonial spaces.
 I am interested in how gardens – natural but cultivated settings – operate with social demarcations.
 I investigate their relationship to beauty, dress, class, race, the body, land, and death.
 These new works create a garden that acknowledges bodies and sites, that uses pageantry and beauty to create presence in ‘gardens’ gone awry.
 We come to pause, to bear witness, and to acknowledge…”